3.5-day course | Classroom & In-company

-This course can delivered virtually or face-to-face in classroom at our London Gatwick, Singapore or Bahrain training centres.
+This course is delivered virtually or face-to-face in classroom at our London Gatwick or Singapore training centres.

 Browse the table below to select your preferred date, delivery method and location (classroom only).
 If you can not find your preferred form of delivery and date, please contact us.

 - Web = Virtual online delivery using WebEx video conferencing.
 We have applied a 5% discount to all our virtual course deliveries.
 Unless stated otherwise, our virtual courses are streamed live, starting at 09:00 am (UK time).

 - Class = A face-to-face classroom course delivered in the location listed in the “venue” column.
 In light of COVID-19, please check your eligibility and our COVID-19 measures.

 Review of course